Too Many Emails, Not Enough Time: 9 Proven Solutions for 2026

 8. Create Email Templates for Common Responses

-High-value template categories:
+High-value template categories include:

 - Meeting scheduling: "Thanks for reaching out.
 Here are my available times this week..."